Valley of the Sun Culture Calendar

-Childsplay at the Tempe Center for the Performing Arts/Center for the Arts, 700 W. Rio Salado Parkway but moving downtown to Herberger Center in 2018.
+Childsplay at the Tempe Center for the Performing Arts, 700 W. Rio Salado Parkway but moving downtown to Herberger Center in 2018.
 480-350-8101

 South Mountain Community College Storytelling Institute 7050 S. 24th Street Phoenix, Arizona 85042

-Southwest Shakespeare Company At Mesa Arts Center
+Southwest Shakespeare Company at Mesa Arts Center

 Mesa Arts Center included SW Shakespeare, Galleries, music events, etc. And as of late August 2015, Light Rail will take you there!